-**One Day Permits (both reserved and non-reserved) are good for ONE photography session, with a maximum 1-1/2 hour time limit.
-If fewer than 1-1/2 hours, pro-rating does not apply.
+**One Day Permits (both reserved and non-reserved) are good for ONE photography session, with a maximum 2-hour time limit.
+If shorter than 2 hours, pro-rating does not apply.

 COMMERCIAL PHOTOS & VIDEOS: Commercial photographers and videographers, please see Duke University's photo and video policy for filming on campus.
-All commercial photo shoot applications must be submitted for approval in advance to Duke Gardens and Duke University's Office of News & Communications.
+All commercial photo shoot applications must be submitted in advance to Duke Gardens for approval by Duke Gardens and Duke University's Office of News & Communications.
 Artists seeking to make independent films must also apply for approval in advance.

 CANCELLATION POLICY: Duke Gardens and its facilities are subject to weather variations and temporary closures.
 The Gardens will attempt to reschedule should a session need to be canceled, but there will be no refunds.
 Shooting dates may be adjusted in the event of inclement weather; any changes must be agreed upon by our Special Events office.
 For more information, please contact the Special Events office at 919-668-5100 or email email@example.com.

-Balloons and kites are prohibited.
+Balloons, kites and flying lanterns are prohibited.
 Please contact the Special Events Office for the full list of props that are prohibited.

 Moving or removing plants (inside or out) or structures that are part of the Gardens—such as benches, containers, displays, plant signs, fences, etc.—is strictly prohibited.

 No models or photo crew members may step in flower beds, fountains or places other than on designated paths.
 Climbing or mounting equipment in trees or on buildings is not permitted.